LorenzoRottigni/md-documentations/Machine-learning.md

 What is inside the circle is model prediction, what is outside is real world state.

 #### PRECISION
+Precision is the difference between true predicted cases and total predicted cases
 #### RECALL
 ### Algoritmhs
 #### MAE - mean_absolute_error